jremington/UWB-Indoor-Localization_Arduino/README.md

 to work with a variable number of anchors and to choose the appropriate method for location determination.
 I'll add to this as the project progresses and welcome input from others.

 7. There is a lot to be done to improve accuracy, robustness, and flexibility of anchor selection.
 Hopefully this will get other contributors started.

+8. For experimentation with the trilateration algorithm, I've uploaded simple C test code, for use with the Code::Blocks IDE.
+It allows studies of sensitivity to noise in the measurements, the effect of anchor placement, etc.